dtrainych/firefly-ios-shortcuts/readme.md

 ### Creating a transaction
 Run _Add Transaction_ shortcut and follow the steps.
-You will be asked for following parameters: Transaction type, Source account, Destination account, Description, Amount, Budget and Category.
+You will be asked for following parameters: `Transaction type, Source account, Destination account, Description, Amount, Budget and Category`.
 - Source and destination account can be asset, revenue or expense accounts based on transaction type.
 - Budget and category parameters can be skipped.

 Workflow demo:

 ![Demo gif](media/firefly-shortcut-demo.gif).

 # Acknowledgements